elichienxD/SAGN_with_SLE/README.md

 ## Step 3: Run the experiment.
 Go to the folder `SAGN_with_SLE`.

-Run `Runexp_SAGN_SLE_ogbnproducts.sh` for reproducing our results for ogbn-products dataset with GIANT-XRT features.
+Run `Runexp_SAGN_SLE_ogbnproducts.sh`(SAGN+SLE original) for reproducing our results for ogbn-products dataset with GIANT-XRT features.

 ```
 New arguments